Yandy Díaz Player Props: Rays vs. Mariners

 Yandy Díaz At The Plate

-- Among the qualifying hitters, he ranks fourth in batting average, while his on-base percentage ranks fifth and he is 13th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks fourth, his on-base percentage ranks sixth, and he is 17th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.